klauer/epics-sumo-mirror/doc/glossary.rst

         This set of modules should no longer be used by applications or newer builds.
 It has a defect or cannot be recreated due to changes in the dependency database.

+      incomplete
+        This is the state of a build while it is created with "sumo build new".
+        When all module directories were created, it's state is set to "unstable".

   builds
       See :term:`build`.